Housing Crisis Resolution System

 Boulder Coordinated Entry will be available on the weekends from 10 a.m. – 4 p.m. at the People’s Medical Clinic, 2525 13th St. This bus lines with stops near the site are the SKIP, 208/F and the Y. Beginning in 2018, Coordinated Entry and Navigation Services will be available at 2691 30th St., the former location of Robb’s Boulder Music.

 In Longmont, Coordinated Entry screening is available during the week at the OUR Center, 220 Collyer Street.
 The hours are 10 a.m.-4 p.m. on Monday, Wednesday, Thursday and Friday.
 The hours on Tuesday are noon-4 p.m.
 The OUR Center is accessible by the BOLT, 323, 324 and 327 bust routes.
-Coordinated Entry hours in Longmont are expected to expand to weekends by late October.
+Coordinated Entry in Longmont will not be available on the following holidays when the OUR Center is closed: Christmas, Dec.
+22 & 25; New Year’s Day, Jan.
+1; and Presidents’ Day, Feb.
+19. See options on the Coordinated Entry schedule page.
+Coordinated Entry hours in Longmont are expected to expand to weekends in November.

 For the most updated information see the Coordinated Entry schedule.